How does RouteNote Compare to other music distribution services?

 Amuse takes a long time to release the track - up to four weeks even.

-That alone deters you from releasing, since it forces you to delay your output as a musician.
+That alone deters you from releasing since it forces you to delay your output as a musician.

-Music is your main product, you don't wan't to slow that down!
+Music is your main product, you don't want to slow that down!

 The free option at least for the first release will keep your artist name in the pipeline.